routekick/calmosaic/README.md

 ### lastYear

 The year of the last month shown.
 Use the four letter notation, e.g. `2017`.
 If not set, the default is the current year.

-### weekStartDay

-The first day of the week.
-Set the day by setting the value between `1 - 7`, where `1` is Monday, `2` is Tuesday and so on.
-If not defined Monday is the start day.

 ### coloring